 Customers joining at the starting point of the train may occupy cabins well before departure.
 At terminating stations customers may vacate cabins up to approximately 08:00 on trains which arrive at an earlier time (except London Paddington where customers must vacate by 07:00).

 These beds are known as sleeping berths.
 In the case of compartments with two berths, one is on top of the other in a double-bunk arrangement.
 These beds (the lower bed in a double-bunk arrangement) can also be folded away when the other is in use.

-Sleeper berth have full air-conditioning and fingertip temperature control.
+Sleeper berths have full air-conditioning and fingertip temperature control.
 Each cabin has wall-to-wall carpet, mirror, shaver sockets, drinking water, soft towel - as well as hot water for the washbasin, and a comfortable bed.
 Steward(ess) service is available at the touch of a button throughout the journey.

-First Great Western 'Night Riviera' Sleeper
+Great Western Railway 'Night Riviera' Sleeper